redbrick/docs/docs/aperture/firewall.md

-# Mordor
+# Firewall

 <!-- Access through 10.10.0.1 -->

 ## Setup

-This UDM Pro is set up using the personal setup type, using the elected-admins@redbrick.dcu.ie account (stored in pwsafe 2FA is stored on the same device as the Github 2FA code.
+The firewall is set up using the personal setup type, using the elected-admins@redbrick.dcu.ie account (stored in pwsafe 2FA is stored on the same device as the Github 2FA code.

 ### Automatic Updates